OPUS Nordic Ham Bench

 At just 1500mm x 600mm, this relatively compact unit is a great addition to any performance gym, when it is not in use it stands vertically in just 600mm x 300mm footprint.

 As our box section design has a 4-way hole system, you can add bands for assistance or resistance with the addition of our band pegs.
-We also have a neat pair of elevation feet which bolt on if you wish to reduce the working angle and make it easier.
+We also have a neat pair of elevation feet that bolt on if you wish to reduce the working angle and make it easier.

-Incorporated regularly into an athletes program, it will increase eccentric hamstring strength, which has been proven to reduce hamstring injuries caused when sprinting, turning and kicking.
+Incorporated regularly into an athlete's program, it will increase eccentric hamstring strength, which has been proven to reduce hamstring injuries caused when sprinting, turning and kicking.

-Stronger hamstrings will also increase squat and deadlift strength, as well as a
+Stronger hamstrings will also increase squat and deadlift strength, as well as a runner's power and speed.

 Our foot plate is larger than traditional GHRs, allowing the user to ground their feet effectively, can accommodate larger users such as front row forwards and gives more stability when stored vertically